hbctraining/main/FAQ_on_website.md

 Yes!
 You should sign up for our [mailing list](https://hsphsun3.harvard.edu/mailman/listinfo/hbctraining) to receive timely emails about upcoming workshops.

+### Who is eligible for workshops sponsored by DF/HCC and HMS?

+**DF/HCC:** Researchers in the lab of any DF/HCC member is eligible.

+**HMS:** To be eligible through HMS, PIs have to be in one of the “[Basic and Social Science](https://hms.harvard.edu/departments?f%5B0%5D=department_type%3A231)” departments at HMS, or have a grant administered through HMS (Gordon Hall) directly.

 ### What if I am not sure whether my lab meets the eligibility requirement?

 Please register for the workshop anywway, and we will get back to you.